sarahciston/codingcare/posts/guide.md

 >"It's really reassuring to always come back to this environment of, "Okay, [...] you can go on your own journey at your own pace.
 And you can explore your own things and there's no one right way to code.”
 >>-Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science, USC

-### Keep track of what we already know, rather than duplicate our work

-This started as a Google Doc where anyone could dump a link.
-It has grown into a full-fledged database, which we iterated on together during group troubleshooting sessions.
-Then rethought it again as a simple spreadsheet and form to feed the website.
-It has had many versions.
-Whether you make a wiki or cover the wall in sticky notes or use the latest sharing platforms all synched up to your phones, finding a free and open way to share information with one another—the lower the barrier the entry the better.
-There's always a tension between how structured or unstructured to make it (enough so people know where to put things and find things, not so much that they can't imagine new things that don't fit the existing form).

-### Value documentation and/as care work
-#### documentation is hard work, necessary work, just as essential as the code itself

-* collaborative notetaking in a shared etherpad or team doc
-* starting a website together, posting your individual sketches or projects on a group github
-*

-[CreativeCodeBerlin] [OSCA] [catalyst/vvvvaria/superrr/spideralex/so.america]

 <div class="play-along box" markdown="1">